Skin Graft Care

 Pain Control

 Clients may experience pain from both the wound and the donor sites.
-Different facilities and providers may have different protocols and options for pain management in the first few days and weeks after a graft, ranging from continuous subcutaneous anesthetic injection, application of ice, topical anesthetics, and hydrocolloid wound dressings.
+Different facilities and providers may have different protocols and options for pain management in the first few days and weeks after a graft, ranging from continuous subcutaneous anesthetic injection to the application of ice, topical anesthetics, and hydrocolloid wound dressings.
 Clients may also be given oral opioid and non-opioid medications for pain control, with the intensity and duration of pain being highly dependent on the nature of the initial injury/wound and the size of the graft (1,8,9).

 Education

-Clients should be advised not to engage in any strenuous activity for several weeks, avoiding bending or lifting, depending on where the graft is.
+Clients should be advised not to engage in strenuous activity for several weeks, avoiding bending or lifting, depending on where the graft is.
 Grafts on dependent limbs should be elevated to reduce swelling and pain.

 Ask yourself...